SECURITY OPERATIONS CENTER

 Building a SOC with Limited Resources is a Race Against Time

 For many organizations (unless you work for a large bank), building a SOC may seem like an impossible task.
-With limited resources (time, staff, and budget), setting up an operations center supported by multiple monitoring technologies and real-time threat updates doesn’t seem all that DIY.
+With limited resources (time, staff, and budget), setting up an operations center supported by multiple security monitoring technologies and real-time threat updates doesn’t seem all that DIY.
 In fact, you may doubt that you’ll have enough full-time and skilled team members to implement and manage these different tools on an ongoing basis.
 That’s why it’s essential to look for ways to simplify and unify security monitoring to optimize your SOC processes and team.

 In each chapter of this eBook, we’ll go into detail on each of these essential characteristics.